otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/resources (ignore)/id608001-lecture-notes/week-01.1-typescript/README.md

 git checkout -b w01-1-typescript
 ```

-This course builds on the REST API foundations from the previous course.
+This course builds on the REST API foundations from ID607001: Introductory Application Development Concepts.
 You should be comfortable with Express, Prisma, middleware, authentication, and integration testing before proceeding.

 ---